ngrok/ngrok-docs/docs/guides/basic-authn-with-ngrok.md

     - basic authentication
 ---

-Modifying legacy applications to add support to a minimum of security such as authentication may be

-This guide will walk you through how to quickly add authentication to your application without code change.
+This guide will walk you through how to quickly add Basic authentication to your application without code change by using ngrok tunnels.

-ngrok provides a variety of authentication options such as [Basic Authentication](/guides/basic-authn-with-ngrok/), OpenID Connect, or SAML.
+ngrok provides a variety of authentication options such as Basic Authentication, OpenID Connect, and SAML.

 ## HTTP Basic Authentication {#basic}

-Basic Authentication is a simple authentication mechanism built into the HTTP protocol.
-To access an application protected by Basic Authentication the user must provide credentials in the form of an authorization basic header for every request.
+Basic Authentication is an authentication mechanism built into the HTTP protocol.
+It offers basic access control  that relies on user authentication, such as username and password, to verify the identity of users before granting them access to the system or application.

+The basic authentication method serves as a practical and simple solution for protecting application access in many scenarios.
+This ease of implementation allows for quick integration with a wide range of platforms, operating systems, and web browsers, making it accessible for developers and users.

+Although it may lack the advanced security features of more complex authentication methods, its ubiquity and ease of use make it a valuable option for securing applications with lower security requirements, comunication between modules of an application, or where additional security measures are in place.

 ### Command line configuration